ad4mvojtech/efd/02-first-impression/index.md

 - [Featured Projects](#featured-projects)
 - [Notes](#notes)

-## About
+## About ADAM
-Im adam, im storyteller and character designer.
-My interesterest are revolving around games and movies??
+Hello, I am a storyteller and wannabe character designer.
+My interesterest are revolving around games and movies.
+I like living inside my head.

-I love a good cup of coffee and interesting tattoos.
 <!-- Consider including a headshot.
 We’re not designing, so keep the image width/height around 320px x 320px (square).
 Replace "surname" with your surname in the file name. -->

 ![Write an alternative text description.](img/surname-headshot.jpg)

+I love a good cup of coffee and interesting tattoos.
+I occasionaly go to gym, spend time with friends, have a deep talks about life.
 A short description about yourself.
 Think — alt text description length, a max of 125 characters, short and sweet.
 If you go over, that’s okay — edits are free.

 ## Featured Projects
-grafika, animace,3D
-A short description about the work.
+# Graphics
+Editing in photoshop of this random blue girl I found on pinterest.

+# 3D
+Since I really like animated series about 5 girls wielding elemental powers, I tried creating a rock that would each character have.

+# Animation
+I tried captivating a fire movement

+# Art
+Some basic doodles.

 ### Featured Project 1 Title